A decent provision for the poor is the true test of civilization. — Samuel Johnson

 Visitors to New York’s Orchard Beach (at the top of the photo above) probably don’t know that the low wooded island offshore will, at the current rate, contain a million buried human bodies, if it doesn’t already.

-The site is Hart Island (aka Hart’s Island), and it is New York’s Potter’s Field: where the city’s “unclaimed and indigent” dead are buried by inmates of the Department of Corrections, which also controls the island.
+The site is Hart Island (aka Hart’s Island), and it is New York’s potter’s field: where the city’s “unclaimed and indigent” dead are buried.
+It is the largest tax-funded cemetary in the world.
+Burial is done by inmates of the Department of Corrections, which also controls the island.
 Visitors are not welcome.

 I knew nothing about Hart Island until I found myself looking at the picture I shot of the place, above, while seeking information about something else.
 Though bleak, the stories of the place are fascinating — and, it seemed to me, far too important to leave as far out on the margins of consciousness as they are of the City.
 So I compiled a list in a Fargo outline, which I’ve arranged below.

 One item I’ll pull out of the list to start with is The Hart Island Project*, by Melinda Hunt (@hartisland) and a team of collaborators.
 Melinda has been leading a steady effort to open up the island to visitors and to humanize and modernize the records kept of persons buried there.
 Her constituency includes all who reside in what we might call the Mass Grave of the Barely-Known Outcasts — and too few of the living, so far.
 So dig:

 - See wooden coffins starting to fill an open trench on Google Maps.

 - Here is a better “birds eye” view on Bing.
 Note that these are open graves.

 - Hart Island.
 An amazing and much-sourced photo essay by The Kingston Lounge: Guerrilla Preservation and Urban Archaeology.
 Brooklyn and Beyond.

 - Melinda Hunt on the Hart Island Project.